anuragstark/Dockerized-NGINX-Deployment-with-Ansible-Automation/Readme.md

-# 🚀 Ansible Automation Project: Dockerized NGINX Deployment
+# 🚀 Ansible Automation : Dockerized NGINX Deployment

 This project is designed to **automate Docker and NGINX setup** using Ansible across multiple remote servers.
 It simplifies environment setup by installing Python3, pip, Docker SDK, and Docker itself, and then automatically deploys an NGINX container.